bfreed76/Reddit-Sentiment-Analyzer/README.md

 [![Linux](https://svgshare.com/i/Zhy.svg)](https://svgshare.com/i/Zhy.svg) [![Windows](https://svgshare.com/i/ZhY.svg)](https://svgshare.com/i/ZhY.svg)  *Not tested on MacOS

 - Please ensure you are using Ruby version 2.7.4.
+You can see your version (rvm only)
   ```sh
   ruby -v
   ```

-- [IBM Watson Natural Language Understanding (NLU) account](https://www.ibm.com/cloud/watson-natural-language-understanding): follow the link to set up your free account.
+- [IBM Watson Natural Language Understanding (NLU) account](https://www.ibm.com/cloud/watson-natural-language-understanding): follow the link to set up your free cloud account.
   -  Once you have a cloud account, you can create a Natural Langauge Understanding project by selecting 'create resource' from your dashboard.
 - [IBM Watson credentials](https://cloud.ibm.com/docs/watson?topic=watson-iam)
 - Emot/r uses the following additional gems (loads automatically from Gemfile)